How Jose Iglesias’ ‘OMG’ became the perfect anthem for the underdog Mets - NewsBreak

 “It’s hard to say how I feel,” Iglesias said after that ballpark performance.
 “That was a big deal.
 Singing in front of great fans and seeing my teammates running up there is just a dream come true.”

-Now, the song follows every Mets homer at Citi Field and accompanies every win.
+Now, the song plays after every Mets homer at Citi Field and after every win.
 After home runs, smiling players pose in the dugout for group photos holding an “OMG” sign in blue and orange — team colors, of course.

 The song also plays in the Mets clubhouse, where they’ve enjoyed three champagne celebrations in the past three weeks, first for clinching a playoff spot and then twice for advancing.